Igor10798/Internship/README.md

 I had a first analysis of the data using RStudio.
 You can find the plot in the folder above, where I plotted the main diagnostic plots of the regression, and in a `.txt` file I gathered all R^2 values in order to assess whether a linear of logarithmic regression was better.
 Here I am going to analyze only a dataset as an example.
 In the case of `rheobase frequency`, the coefficient of determination was significantly higher in case of linear regression, so I analyzed deeper only that casistic (https://github.com/Igor10798/Internship/tree/master/stats/data/plot%20Rstudio/rheobase).
-From the residuals graph we can see that residuals are not casually dinstributed, so a linear model may not fit very well this dinstribution, despite a high value of R^2.
+From the residuals graph we can see that residuals are not randomly dinstributed, so a linear model may not fit very well this dinstribution, despite a high value of R^2.
 ![alt text](https://github.com/Igor10798/Internship/blob/master/stats/data/plot%20Rstudio/rheobase/residual-fitted.png)
 From the Scale-Location plot, we can check if the homoscedasticity assumption is violated, which seems to be the case of our model: the variance of population are not equal
 ![alt text](https://github.com/Igor10798/Internship/blob/master/stats/data/plot%20Rstudio/rheobase/std%20residual-fitted.png)